 What better way to start our first full day in New Orleans than by going to a cemetery?
 We went to St. Louis Cemetary No. 1 and walked around inside to see all the above ground tombs.
 It is the oldest cemetery in New Orleans and has been in existence since 1789.

 It was really cool to walk through and think about how old some of the tombs were and who these people and families were during their lifetimes.
 One of the tombs that the cemetery is famous for is Marie Laveau, a Louisiana Creola practitioner of Voodoo.
-Although I did not participate, many tourists believe an old rumor that if they wanted their wish granted by Laveau, they had to draw an X on her tomb, turn around 3 times, knock on the tomb, and yell out their wish.
+Many tourists believe an old rumor that if they wanted their wish granted by Laveau, they had to draw an X on her tomb, turn around 3 times, knock on the tomb, and yell out their wish.
 If it was granted, they needed to come back to the tomb, circle their X, and leave an offering for Laveau.

 Amidst all the decades-old history, decaying tombs, and legends associated with the cemetery, there is the pyramid tomb seen in the photo below.
-Since we were not on a guided tour of the cemetery, I would just Google general information or certain tombs that looked interesting.
-So that is what I did when we came across this tomb.
 To my surprise, I discovered that this was to be the final resting place of Nicolas Cage.
 He purchased the last two side by side plots in 2010 to have this pyramid built.
 Because why wouldn’t you need a 9-foot tall pyramid to spend all of your eternity in?

 After the cemetery, we took a walk down Bourbon Street and started out with a drink as we continued on our day in the French Quarter.